-Despite these concerns, the amount of detailed information about local methane gradients in these products is extraordinary, and the products have already found application for the analysis of point sources and local-scale gradients.
-They are also able to well reproduce global mean mixing ratios over the two and a half years considered in this report.
+Despite these concerns, the amount of detailed information about local methane gradients in these products is extraordinary, and the products have already been used extensively to analyze point sources and local-scale gradients.
+They are also able to well reproduce global mean mixing ratios over the three years considered in this report.
 However, for their application in global inversion modelling to analyse regional scale fluxes over seasonal and interannual scales, care needs to be taken to ensure that (perhaps small) systematic errors do not bias the resultant fluxes.